KevinBian107/ensemble-imbalanced-data/README.md

 We balanced the dataset by using automatic balaning argumnet "balanced", we have also tried to use self customized dictionaries for assigning weights, However, this wouldn't be generalizable to unseen data as the distribution of data changes.
 The `sk_learn` packages does automatic weight assigning by the following formula:

 <p align="center"><img src="assets/eq3.png" alt="random forest classifier" width="300"/></p>

-This model pipeline takes about 50 seconds to fit

 ```python
 Pipeline(steps=[('preprocessor',